 Inspired by the early Lisps for the 6800 and 6502 I have been interested in the challenge of writing a Lisp for the Arduino since I started playing with it in 2014, and uLisp is the result.
 I hope you find it useful.

-I also write an Arduino and AVR project blog, Technoblogy.
+I'm based in Cambridge UK, and also write an Arduino and AVR project blog, Technoblogy.